Student Previews

 For the safety and security of all patrons, Phoenix Convention Center & Venues has implemented a screening process for all public shows at Symphony Hall.

 All guests will pass through metal detectors to screen for prohibited items.
 Clutch Bags no larger than 8.5” x 5.5” and Clear Bags up to 12” x 6” x 12” are permitted.
-Medical and family bags are allowed.
-No other bags are permitted, and all bags are subject to search.
+Medical, family, and teacher bags are allowed.

 It is recommended that patrons arrive approximately 60 minutes before the performance start time.
 Please review our prohibited items prior to your arrival.